RishabhRD/popfix/README.md

 Popfix UI has 2 major components:
  - List
  - Preview
+ - Prompt

  List displays the menu.

  Preview displays the preview.

+ Prompt asks for user input using a floating window.

 ### How to invoke plugin